Application Process and Approvals - SOP 1.9.a

 Some trial documents and structured data will by default be published in EU Clinical Trials as soon as the application is approved.
 Special attention should be given to the inclusion of personal information, which should be redacted.

-The personal information that should be published is the name and work-related contact information/affiliation of:
+The personal information that will be published is the name and work-related contact information/affiliation of:

 • The principal investigators.

 No signatures should ever be published.
-Documents with wet ink signatures should be uploaded as “not for publication”.
-The first upload will per default be “for publication”, the second “not for publication”.
-Only the Qualified person for GMP compliance documentation and the person signing the site suitability form requires a
+"For publication" documents with wet ink signatures should be uploaded as “not for publication”.
+The first upload will per default be “for publication”, the second “not for publication” (using the "+" icon).

 All personal data included in metadata of a file should be removed, see Guide on CTIS common features.